Home | Browse Topics | Jobs, benefits & flats | Employment conditions and protections | Health and safety protections

 • On work experience / trials – You’re also covered if you’re working unpaid because you’re on work experience or a work trial.

-• Some regular volunteers – The Act covers a limited category of volunteers who do regular and ongoing work.
+• Some regular volunteers – The Health and Safety at Work Act covers a limited category of volunteers who do regular and ongoing work.
 You’re protected as one of these volunteers (called “volunteer workers” in the Act) only if:

 • the organisation you volunteer for employs one or more staff, and